xthemadgenius/btcrec-cli/docs/Creating_and_Using_AddressDB.md

 ## Creating an AddressDB from an Address List

-An alternative way to create an addressDB is to use a list of addresses. (eg: A list of all Eth addresses from something like GoogleBigQuery)
+An alternative way to create an addressDB is to use a list of addresses. (eg: A list of all Eth addresses from something like Google BigQuery)

 You simply need to specify the input list using the --inputlist parameter as well as specify the dblength that you want to use.
 (Otherwise it will default to 30, creating an 8gb file)